Alabuga Special Economic Zone: Alabuga Polytech

 In 2021, Alabuga Polytech, also called Alabuga Polytechnic College, opened in the special economic zone.
 Despite being called a college, they are formally not an independent educational institution, but rather a division of Yelabuga Polytechnic College.
 General education subjects are taught by teachers from Yelabuga College.

+Students are forced to reenact battles from the Great Patriotic War using paintball markers.
+The "fascist" flag in these games resembles the flag of Nazi Germany, but instead of a swastika, it features the NATO emblem.

 Alabuga Polytech has been the subject of frequent criticisms and accusations, including: forced labor, including forced night shifts; students being denied sick leave; mandatory paintball sessions; corporal punishment; a lack of proper support from the administration in cases of personal difficulties; providing inadequate food and rest between required labour, paintball, and education; understaffed medical services; and being forced to miss classes for mandatory work shifts.
 There have also been reports of insufficient general education, provided by Yelabuga College, with students remaining at a ninth-grade level of education in general subjects.

 At the beginning of the school year, students must face professional paintball players in mandatory paintball sessions as a part of Russian "patriotic" education, allegedly even when physically unwell.
 Reports have detailed different punishments for losing teams: Running or digging trenches in the rain; expulsion (and a consequent fine); some shot at with paintball guns from three metres; others were reportedly tasked to "storm" a hill, without weapons, with the goal of reaching school faculty who were shooting at the students from the top.
 The staff were allegedly promised a financial bonus if none of the students could "capture" the hill.

 The Alabuga Polytech employment contract stipulates that students who drop out of school or who are expelled are fined between 170,000 and 420,000 rubles.
 (Note: As of 2023, the average monthly salary in Russia was 74,000 rubles.)
 The contract is tripartite (signed by three parties), involving Alabuga Polytech, the student, and the student's parents, meaning the student's parents are fined if the student cannot be reached.